-Data Scientist I
+Data Scientist

 Frederick National Laboratory for Cancer Research

-Leidos Biomedical Research, Inc.

-2022 Project scope (general):
+2022 Project scope:

 The students are expected to learn the basic pipeline of Machine Learning and how it can be useful in healthcare sector.
-They are expected to get some exposure on publicly available molecular databases like PubChem, ChemBL, EscapeDB, DTC and how to use them.
-They also expected to get some dataset developed by ATOM through MoDaC.
+They are expected to get some exposure on publicly available molecular databases like ChEMBL, ExCAPE-DB, DTC Database and how to use them.
 They are expected to go through some background research related to their project.
 Next, they should be able to use AMPL for data preprocessing, machine learning model training, validation and testing, using visualization tools to get an overview of the data and results, and be able to compare the results from different models.